Episode Transcript

 days he was angry about the struggle to feed his cattle.

-By the end of week one, this made it hard
+By the end of week one.
+This made it hard

-for her to ask for her pay.
+for her to ask for her.

-He stranded in a sense, you know, because I didn't
+Pay, stranded in a sense, you know, because I didn't

-have much money to my name at the time.
-You know,
+My name at the time.

-wouldn't really surprise me.
+way the panda wouldn't really surprise me.

 Speaker 2 (09:04):